Karenvn/merian-busco-painter/README.md

 - Chromosome lengths come from NCBI Datasets `sequence_reports`, using the main assembled-molecule accession and summing any unlocalized scaffolds assigned to that chromosome.
+- In NCBI-driven plots, chromosome labels are the assembled-molecule GenBank accessions returned by Datasets rather than original assembly header names.
-- For curation assemblies, `plot_buscopainter.py` can use a `.fai` index to plot all BUSCO-bearing scaffolds against their true lengths.
+- For curation assemblies, `plot_buscopainter.py` can use a `.fai` index to plot assembly sequences against their true scaffold lengths.
 - Without a lengths file, the fallback plot includes all BUSCO-bearing `query_chr` values from the BUSCO table and estimates their lengths from BUSCO extent only.